awesome-astra/docs/docs/pages/aiml/aws/aws-bedrock.md

 To run the integration demo notebook, you need:

 - An **Amazon account** with access to Amazon Bedrock and Amazon SageMaker Studio.
 In particular, you will be asked to provide a set of credentials for programmatic access (i.e. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`);
+- Alternatively, if you run the notebook from within SageMaker Studio, it is sufficient to add the Bedrock policy to your SageMaker role instead of explicitly providing the above secrets.
+Please refer to [this link](https://github.com/aws-samples/amazon-bedrock-workshop#enable-aws-iam-permissions-for-bedrock) for details.
 - An **Astra account** with a **Serverless Cassandra with Vector Search** database.
 You will need the [Database ID](https://awesome-astra.github.io/docs/pages/astra/faq/#where-should-i-find-a-database-identifier) and an [Access Token](https://awesome-astra.github.io/docs/pages/astra/create-token/) with role "Database Administrator".